Spot the Difference

 Leopard seals have also drifted into modern pop culture.
 The 2006 Disney movie Happy Feet featured a villainous leopard that tries to much Mumbles, the lovable penguin who stars in the animated film.

-There’s also an urban myth (or should we call it a “rural myth”) that leopard seals are especially fond of sinking their teeth into the black istock_12146529_smallrubber pontoons of Zodiacs and other rigid inflatable boats.
+There’s also an urban myth (or should we call it a “rural myth”) that leopard seals are especially fond of sinking their teeth into the black rubber pontoons of Zodiacs and other rigid inflatable boats.
 Are the rumors true?
 You’ll just have to find out yourself on the Australis excursion to see leopard seals in Parry Fjord or elsewhere in Tierra del Fuego.

 Learn more about leopard seals on the new Australis blog Facts About this Predator of the Southern Ocean.